altomator/Introduction_to_Deep_Learning/README.md

 * Basic scripting and command line skills for participants wishing to go through the Python scripts.

 ### Session schedule
-1. Use case definition: choice of the source Gallica images and the model classes; downloading of the images samples
+1. Use case definition: choice of the source images and the model classes; downloading of the images samples
 2. Training with IBM Watson Visual Recognition or Google Cloud AutoML
 3. Test of the model (using IBM Watson/Google Cloud platforms)
 4. Local test of the model with Python scripting (IBM Watson case).
 Launch the notebook with Binder here: